cloud-shuttle/flow-rs/docs/quickstart_leptos_flow.md

 - **Day 21**: Leptos integration, WASM bindings
 - **Day 28**: Production-ready library

-This approach leverages all the hard work already done in Leptos Helios and gets you to a working xyflow clone in record time! 🚀
+This approach leverages all the hard work already done in Leptos Helios and gets you to a working flow editor in record time! 🚀